mvysny/mvysny.github.io/_posts/2023-5-24-starfive-visionfive2.md

 and `u-boot-spl.bin.normal.out` from [starfive's github](https://github.com/starfive-tech/VisionFive2/releases/).
 You can also download & copy `sdcard.img` to your SD Card then boot off it - the image is intended to assist you with the U-Boot upgrade.
 It's not clear whether you need to follow "4.3.1 Updating SPL and U-Boot of Flash", or "4.3.2.
-Updating SPL and U-Boot of SD Card and eMMC" or both, I went with both and now the UI no longer shows.
-Oh well, the device still works though and I can ssh to it, so that works for me.
+Updating SPL and U-Boot of SD Card and eMMC" or both, I went with both and the device still works.
 For `4.3.1` obviously choose the `flashcp` version.

 The device feels very fast over ssh and runs all commands very quickly.
 The device shows a lot of promise.